Azure/terraform-azurerm-avm-res-containerregistry-registry/README.md

 ### <a name="output_resource"></a> [resource](#output\_resource)

-Description: The Container Registry resource.
+Description: This is the full output for the resource.

 ## Modules